-Ref No Issue Action 1 In 2018/19 amendments were made to the governance arrangements across the Force and FARS, creating revised internal control structures for decision making in both organisations.
-These recent changes would benefit from review so that any further development to arrangements can be put in place.
-The Force and FARS decision making processes at senior and executive levels of authority to be reviewed to test compliance with how existing governance arrangements ensure appropriate information is received by the SC promoting informed decision making.
-2 In 2018/19 amendments were made to the governance arrangements across the SCO, Force and FARS due to the SCO assuming responsibility for the governance of Staffordshire Fire and Rescue.
-A joint review by the Force and FARS Internal Auditors of the effectiveness of the strategic level governance and accountability arrangements for collaboration.
+Ref No Issue Action 1 arrangements across the Force and FARS, creating revised internal control structures for decision making in both organisations.
+These The Force and FARS decision making processes at senior and executive levels of authority to be reviewed to test compliance with how existing governance arrangements ensure appropriate information is received by the SC promoting informed decision making.
+2 A joint review by the Force and FARS Internal Auditors of the effectiveness of the strategic level governance and accountability arrangements for collaboration.